Amiga CD32: Specifications

+Reception

+Computer Gaming World magazine in January 1994 stated that "in spite of Commodore's earlier efforts to disguise the fact—the Amiga is a great gaming platform", but wondered if the company could successfully market the console in the US; "The CDTV fiasco certainly isn't reassuring.
+Will there be enough U.S. developers to make the investment worthwhile?"

+Several magazines were launched that were dedicated to the CD32.
+In particular, Paragon Publishing released Amiga CD32 Gamer, which lasted 21 issues until February 1996.

+Deployments

 In 1993, 109 CD32 units were installed to run the interactive exhibits at the London Transport Museum, Covent Garden.
-They provided information, animations, pictures, sound and text available in several languages, as well as a London Underground simulator.
-The systems were produced by the Odiham, Hampshire-based company Index Information, utilising their CD32x interface units.
+They provided information, animations, pictures, sound, and text available in several languages, and a London Underground simulator.
+The systems were produced by the Odiham, Hampshire-based company Index Information, using their CD32x interface units.

-In 1995, an Italian company named CD Express used the CD32 as a basis for an arcade machine called "CUBO CD32".
+In 1995, an Italian company named CD Express used the CD32 as a basis for an arcade machine called CUBO CD32.
 Inside these machines, stock CD32s were hooked up to an external circuit board which essentially acted as a converter to route all the input and output into a standard JAMMA connector for use in an arcade cabinet.
 The software was provided on CD-ROM.
 Nine games are known to exist, all of which are original games created by CD Express.

-In the mid to late 1990s, some vehicle registries in Canada utilised CD32 systems for interactive multimedia testing for drivers license applications.
+In the mid to late 1990s, some vehicle registries in Canada used CD32 systems for interactive multimedia testing for drivers license applications.

-In the late 1990s to early 2000s, slot machine manufacturer StarGames utilized a stripped down CD32 motherboard in many of their slot machines.
+In the late 1990s to early 2000s, slot machine manufacturer StarGames used a stripped down CD32 motherboard in many of its slot machines.
 Machines confirmed to be operating on CD32 hardware are Hawaiian Delight, Leprechaun Luck, and Mister Magic.

-From 1994 to 1997, Sylvan Learning Systems used CD32 systems in their Wall Street Institute learning centres.
+From 1994 to 1997, Wall Street Institute used CD32 systems at its learning centers.
 Main features include software with voice tone recognition and interactive activities very focused on listening.
 Those consoles have a floppy disk drive unit attached, with a clock unit, for saving students' progress and sharing them with teachers.
 Data was stored in a central database and the system offered an advanced multimedia environment with statistics.
 It was replaced with PC systems after some years of intensive use and a very strong stock of spare consoles and pieces.

 In 1995, Taurus Ventures Inc in Burnaby, BC developed the VanCity Direct TV system based on the CD32 for the VanCity Credit Union.
 It features a custom modem, also designed by TVi.